Safe skin resurfacing by laser treatment in London

 Laser Skin Resurfacing Treatment: step by step guide to skin resurfacing

-Carbon Dioxide Lasers
+Skin Resurfacing with Carbon Dioxide Lasers in London

 The flash-scanned Carbon Dioxide laser.
 The laser in flash-scanned mode basically moves very quickly over the skin.
 Each point of contact is around 1 millisecond (1/1000th of a second).
 It vapourises away the outer layer of the skin – the epidermis.
 This on its own will give an effect like a chemical peel.
 In order to achieve tightening, the next layer of skin, the papillary dermis, also needs treating with the same process.
 This layer contains a lot of collagen, and the laser heats and damages this, causing obvious tightening, and a lifting, tone increasing effect on the skin.

 Essentially the laser is creating a first degree burn – it was how the technique was developed, as first degree burn victims were found to have dramatic skin rejuvenation once it had healed.
 There is no scarring when healing from first degree burns, as the skin appendages are intact (sweat glands, hair follicles, etc.), and new skin (epithelium) migrates out from these areas to form a new, fresh layer.
 It’s why laser resurfacing can’t be used on other parts of the body – there are not enough skin appendages, so healing occurs by scarring.

 Other lasers, such as the Erbium-YAG can also be used.
 This is less penetrating than the carbon dioxide laser, and has a more gentle effect.
 It heals more quickly, but the effect is not as marked.
 The adage “no pain no gain” works here (although it’s not actually a painful procedure post-operatively).
 The Carbon Dioxide laser remains by far the best system for a good result.